 Microgreens, Herbs, Lettuce, & Vegetables: 4 Secret Steps on Where and How To Get Started Growing Them

-Want to grow an indoor garden, but not sure where to begin?
-In this blog we’ll cover the main types of edible plants you can grow indoors, the basics they all need to survive, and finally our recommended progression – from beginner to advanced – so that you can develop the necessary skills to be become an expert gardener both quickly and with confidence.
+Want to grow an indoor garden but not sure where to begin?
+In this blog, we’ll cover the main types of edible plants you can grow indoors, the basics they all need to survive, and our recommended progression—from beginner to advanced—so that you can develop the necessary skills to become an expert gardener quickly and confidently.

 The Perfect Microgreens

-Microgreens are harvested just after they sprout – typically 1-2 weeks after planting.
-Microgreens are fuelled by the energy stored in their seed, which means you don’t need to worry about adding nutrients, light, or advanced skills that older plants need.
-The speed and ease of growing microgreens, combined with their diverse flavors and massive health benefits, makes them the perfect edible plant to get started with.
+Microgreens are harvested just after they sprout—typically 1-2 weeks after planting.
+Microgreens are fueled by the energy stored in their seed, which means you don’t need to worry about adding nutrients, light, or advanced skills that older plants need.
+The speed and ease of growing microgreens, combined with their diverse flavors and massive health benefits, make them the perfect edible plant to start with.
 You can read our overview of microgreens (and how they’re different from sprouts) here.

 Lettuce, Herbs & Other Leafy Greens

-If you let a single microgreen keep growing for a month or so, it will begin to turn into the larger leafy plants that you might be more familiar with – like lettuce, basil, radish or kale (or lots of others).
-In order to get harvestable greens, you’ll need to give the plants a bit more light, nutrients, and care.
-While lettuce, herbs and other leafy greens’ fast growth is impressive, their standing as the most popular edible indoor plant is likely due to their performance in the kitchen.
-Once you get used to crisp, flavorful, just-picked greens it’s hard to return to store bought.
+If you let a single microgreen keep growing for a month or so, it will begin to turn into the larger leafy plants that you might be more familiar with—like lettuce, basil, radish, or kale (or lots of others).
+To get harvestable greens, you’ll need to give the plants a bit more light, nutrients, and care.
+While lettuce, herbs, and other leafy greens’ fast growth is impressive, their popularity as indoor edible plants likely stems from their performance in the kitchen.
+Once you get used to crisp, flavorful, just-picked greens, it’s hard to return to store-bought.

 Cucumbers, Beans & Other “Early Harvest” Vegetables

 The “Early Harvest” category gets its name from the fact that you harvest these vegetables before they are ripe (lest you want them to be tough and pithy).
-A couple months after planting, they’ll start to put out flowers, which then become vegetables.
-There are a few tricks to help this transition from growing leaves to growing vegetables – including more light, more nutrients, and pollinating the flowers.
-The extra work has a rewarding payoff; picking vegetables young means weekly harvests and the plants can be productive for up to a year.
-You’ll be amazed by some of the varieties of your favorite vegetables, as most store-bought ones are not bred for flavor, but rather to be tough enough to survive shipping.
+A couple of months after planting, they’ll start to put out flowers, which then become vegetables.
+There are a few tricks to help this transition from growing leaves to growing vegetables—including more light, more nutrients, and pollinating the flowers.
+The extra work has a rewarding payoff; picking vegetables young means weekly harvests, and the plants can be productive for up to a year.
+You’ll be amazed by some of the varieties of your favorite vegetables, as most store-bought ones are not bred for flavor but rather to be tough enough to survive shipping.

 Tomatoes, Peppers & Other Ripe Vegetables

 The ripe tomato is known as the “holy grail” of the garden, and for good reason: out of all vegetables, the homegrown tomato is furthest from its supermarket counterpart.
-It’s also a common target of pests and disease (you may have heard the gardening joke about the $64 dollar tomato), but when grown indoors it’s not too hard or costly – they just take a bit more time than other plants.
-This category also has the most attractive plants with dark green foliage and colorful veggies and can keep producing for years.
+It’s also a common target of pests and disease (you may have heard the gardening joke about the $64 dollar tomato), but when grown indoors, it’s not too hard or costly—they just take a bit more time than other plants.
+This category also has the most attractive plants with dark green foliage and colorful veggies, and they can keep producing for years.

 What Do Plants Really Need To Thrive?

-All plants require the same elements to grow productive harvests – just in different amounts.
-Brushing up on these basics might bring you back to grade school, but if you are able to master these 4 elements then you can grow pretty much anything.
+All plants require the same elements to grow productive harvests—just in different amounts.
+Brushing up on these basics might bring you back to grade school, but if you master these four elements, you can grow pretty much anything.

 1. Grow Lights & Natural Light: Which Plants Need Which?

-Light is the sole source of energy for all plants – it’s their food, so to speak.
+Light is the sole source of energy for all plants—it’s their food, so to speak.
 Just like an ant and an elephant need different amounts of food to survive, so do different plants.
 As a general rule, edible plants need much more light than houseplants.
 Further, things like making flowers and vegetables take a lot of energy, so plants need more light in those stages.
-If you want to jump in the deep end, we’ve got an entire series of blogs and exercises that will help you understand, map, and modify your light environment.
+If you want to dive deep, we’ve got an entire series of blogs and exercises that will help you understand, map, and modify your light environment.

 2. How Much Water Do Plants Need?